lakshaydhiman999/Antminer-Telegram-Bot/README.md

 **Q: Is the connection to Telegram secure?** **A:** Yes, but we use the `-k` flag with Curl to bypass SSL certificate verification.
 This is necessary because some miner firmware environments have outdated root certificates.

 ---

+"This project is for educational purposes only.
+It is a remote monitoring tool for personal mining hardware and does not perform mining on GitHub servers."